The dates below reflect the date of the publication, not the date of page entry.

-A separate study also evaluated the impact of the BNT162b2 vaccine on sperm parameters and determined this vaccine appeared to have no impact on sperm parameters.
+A separate study also evaluated the impact of the Pfizer vaccine on sperm parameters and determined this vaccine appeared to have no impact on sperm parameters.
 The authors noted that "given that SARS-CoV-2 infection may impair male fertility, couples desiring to conceive should vaccinate, as vaccination does not affect sperm, whereas SARS-CoV-2 infection does impair sperm parameters."

 An additional study published in March 2021 found that COVID-19 vaccination may offer protection against maternal ICU admission, mechanical ventilation or ECMO, maternal death, and vertical transmission; vaccination may also help reduce preterm birth, cesarean section, stillbirth, mother-infant separation at birth, and possible interruption of breastfeeding (due to infection).

 In a study published in May 2021, vaccinated pregnant women developed cross-reactive immune responses against COVID-19 variants of concern.
 Further, while pregnant women admitted to the hospital in the UK during the Delta period had an increased risk of pneumonia, no fully vaccinated pregnant patients were admitted between February 1, 2021 and July 11, 2021.

-To date, vaccination in pregnancy is not associated with adverse maternal or fetal outcomes.
-Rates of adverse events such as miscarriage, preterm birth, stillbirth, birth defects, gestational diabetes, preeclampsia/gestational hypertension, eclampsia, intrauterine growth restriction, and neonatal deaths are less than or within expected background rates for the same events in non-vaccinated pregnant individuals.
+To date, vaccination in pregnancy is not associated with adverse maternal or fetal outcomes, including in early pregnancy.
+Rates of adverse events such as miscarriage, preterm birth, stillbirth, birth defects, gestational diabetes, preeclampsia/gestational hypertension, eclampsia, intrauterine growth restriction, and neonatal deaths are less than or within expected background rates for the same events in non-vaccinated pregnant women.

 A study published in September 2021 found that of 105,446 unique pregnancies, there were 13,160 miscarriages and 92,286 ongoing pregnancies.
 For those who experienced miscarriage, the odds of COVID-19 vaccine exposure were not increased in the prior 28 days compared with those with ongoing pregnancies.

-A pre-print published on August 9, 2021 indicated that among 2,456 pregnant individuals who received an mRNA COVID-19 vaccine preconception or prior to 20 weeks’ gestation, the cumulative risk of pregnancy loss from 6–19 weeks’ gestation was 14.1%, similar to the background rate of pregnancy loss in an unvaccinated pregnant group.
+A pre-print published on August 9, 2021 indicated that among 2,456 pregnant individuals who received an mRNA COVID-19 vaccine preconception or prior to 20 weeks’ gestation, the cumulative risk of pregnancy loss from 6–19 weeks’ gestation was 14.1%, similar to the background rate of pregnancy loss in an unvaccinated pregnant group (15% to 25%).
 These data suggest receipt of an mRNA COVID-19 vaccine preconception or during pregnancy is not associated with an increased risk of pregnancy loss.